exokitxr/webmr-docs-old/docs/termsandfunctions.md

    * We are currently planning on releasing a series of guides + videos on starting with Exokit and webVR development :)

-   * This will be done as soon as initial code refining is complete.
+   * This will be done as soon as initial code refining and debugging is complete.